Updated October 2021

 Local governments are increasingly looking to solar energy resources and microgrids to support grid resilience.
 In the wake of recent hurricanes, wildfires, and other natural disasters, disaster preparedness is a frequent topic of discussion.
 One of the essential components of resilience is the need to keep critical facilities — those needed for medical, public safety, and national defense — operating during prolonged grid outages.

-The following is a list of critical infrastructure sites that greatly benefit from solar + storage resiliency:
+The following is a list of critical infrastructure sites that greatly benefit from solar-plus-storage resiliency:

 Traditionally, communities have relied on diesel-fueled generators for emergency backup power.
 Solar energy is an attractive, emissions-free alternative that can be paired with battery storage to operate during power outages.
 Many communities are exploring solar-based microgrids, small portions of the grid designed to be capable of operating in an islanded mode with local generation and storage resources.
 Resilient systems typically use smart inverters that enable multi-directional power flow between the system and the grid.
 In some cases, systems can “island” or disconnect from the central grid and provide power to all or a portion of their electrical load.
 The size of the system and the technologies employed will determine the size and duration that these systems can cover during times of grid failure.